 - A. All officers, department heads, boards and committees, and inter/intra-municipal entities shall, by November 1 of each year, give to the Committee, requests concerning all capital expenditures or extraordinary expenses they anticipate proposing for the next five (5) years.
 The Committee shall act on emergency requests as deemed necessary. - B. The Committee shall consider all such requests and, in doing so, may confer with any town officer, department, board or committee or request additional information it determines is needed in order to evaluate and prioritize submitted items. - C. The Committee shall consider the relative need, impact, timing and cost of proposed capital expenditures or extraordinary expenses and the effect each will have on the financial position of the Town.
 In evaluating and scheduling the requests, the Committee will consider the following criteria: - 1.
 Risks to public safety or health; - 2.
-Deterioration of Town facilities: - 3.
-Educational, historic, cultural or community value: - 4.
+Deterioration of Town facilities; - 3.
+Educational, historic, cultural or community value; - 4.
 Coordination with other Capital requests; - 5.
 Requirement of state or federal law or regulation; - 6.
 Improvement of operating efficiency; - 7.
 Systematic replacement; - 8.
 Equitable provision of services and facilities; and - 9.
 Protection and conservation of resource.
-D. Each year by January 31, the Committee shall submit the CIP to the Board of Selectmen and the Finance Committee.
-E. The Committee shall meet when necessary - The Committee shall meet when necessary and at a minimum of semi-monthly in the months of November, December and January and it shall meet annually upon submission of the CIP with Board of Selectmen and the Finance Committee to facilitate the funding recommendations and other consideration of the capital items at Town Meeting.
+D. Each year by January 31, the Committee shall submit the CIP to the Select Board and the Finance Committee. - E. The Committee shall meet when necessary and at a minimum of semi-monthly in the months of November, December and January and it shall meet annually upon submission of the CIP with Select Board and the Finance Committee to facilitate the funding recommendations and other consideration of the capital items at Town Meeting.

 SECTION 4.
-The Board of Selectmen shall not place on the warrant any capital or extraordinary expense without prior review by the Committee unless the Board of Selectmen deems the item to be of an emergency nature subject to standards similar to those applying to reserve fund transfers.
+The Select Board shall not place on the warrant any capital or extraordinary expense without prior review by the Committee unless the Select Board deems the item to be of an emergency nature subject to standards similar to those applying to reserve fund transfers.

 SECTION 5.
 The Committee shall elect a Chairman, Vice Chairman and Clerk at the beginning of each fiscal year.

 Adopted 05/01/2017.
-A.G. approved 08/10/2017
+A.G.
+Approved 08/10/2017